 Review your current marketing strategy.
 Think about how you might introduce video elements that expand on the content you already have—say, on your website or social media—to make it more effective.

 Use it to promote your business on an advertising platform you haven’t used before, such as YouTube to expand the ways audiences can tap into your content.
 Consider the different channels we touched on earlier.

 Video has staying power.
 More and more businesses are opting to bring it on board to meet their customers’ expectations.
-People prefer it and stay engaged with it longer, and, most importantly, video converts viewers into customers more than any other form of media.
+People prefer it and stay engaged with it longer, and, most importantly, it converts viewers into customers more than any other form of media.

 Video captures attention, draws your audience in, and increases engagement with your content—allowing you to communicate with your customers in the most direct, compelling, and impactful way.